This page is the OSPP Mentor Guide. Please read and understand this guide carefully.

 Participating in the event means you have agreed to the OSPP Mentor Participation Agreement.

 🚨Warning: Mentors cannot participate in the event as student developers.
-If this situation is discovered during the event, the organizing committee will cancel their eligibility and will not issue bonuses or certificates for either role.
+If this situation is discovered during the event, the organizing committee will cancel their eligibility and will not issue remuneration or certificates for either role.

 If you have any questions, please contact the organizing committee: org@summer-ospp.ac.cn.